Nerite Snails: Complete Care Guide (Best Algae-Eater?)

 Nerite snails need 0 ppm ammonia and 0 ppm nitrite.
 Any traces of ammonia or nitrite could prove to be deadly to your snails.
 Like other invertebrates, they also cannot tolerate copper.

 Otherwise, these freshwater snails do not need specific water parameters.
 They are largely tropical species that need a warm water temperature.
-With proper acclimation, they can be kept at slightly cooler or warmer temperatures.
+With proper acclimation, they is kept at slightly cooler or warmer temperatures.
 Freshwater nerite snails also prefer a near-neutral water pH between 6.5-8.0 but can adapt to more acidic conditions.

 Preferred water parameters largely depend on the conditions the snails are originally being kept.
 Remember, these are brackish water snails that can tolerate higher salinities and subsequent higher pH levels.
 Brackish water salinity measures at about 1.005 to 1.010 while full saltwater is 1.023 to 1.025.

 Like other snails, nerite snails grow with their shells.
 They use calcium and other minerals available in the water column to continue growing and maintaining their shells.
-While these minerals are usually readily available with good source water, they may need to be supplemented every now and then through their diet or with calcium blocks.
+While these minerals are readily available with good source water, they need to be supplemented every now and then through their diet or with calcium blocks.

 An injured or nutrient-deficient nerite snail may have noticeable white scrapes and scratches across its shell.
 These injuries will continue to progress if calcium isn’t made available for repairs.